HamzaElgadi/HamzaElgadi/README.md

 - 👋 Hi, I’m @HamzaElgadi engineering student in computer science, hard worker and ambitious
-- 👀 I’m interested in blockchain and building decentralized applications
+- 👀 I’m interested in DevOps and Blockchain
-- 🌱 I’m currently learning JavaScript and all technologies to build decentralized applications (web3.js + React.js + truffle + node.js + solidity + ethereum.js ... )
+- 🌱 I’m currently an engineering student in National School of Applied Sciences in Safi
-- 💞️ I’m looking to collaborate on decentralized projects
+- 💞️ I’m looking to collaborate on DevOps tasks
 - 📫 Contact me on gmail: elgadi.hamza2@gmail.com or whatsapp on (+212) 6.41.74.85.57

 <!---